Skip to Main Content

 What Are Journal Impact Metrics?

-Journal impact metrics or Journal Impact Factors (JIFs) attempt to quantify the importance of a particular journal in its field, usually via an algorithm that takes into account the number of articles published per year and the number of citations to articles published in that journal.
+Journal impact metrics or Journal Impact Factors (JIFs) attempt to quantify the importance of a particular journal in its field, usually via an algorithm that considers the number of articles published per year and the number of citations to those published in that journal.
 They are often used to help determine where to publish.

 Where Can I Find Journal Impact Metrics?